MadalinaDinga/RU-HwSec/README.md

 - To compile and update applet use
 	`make update-applet`

+- To remove all output files from building use
+	`make clean`

 ## Makefile
 Make sure the following variables are set correctly for your project:
 - `APPLET_PACKAGE=applet`